Travel Tips and Tricks for Those With Mast Cell Activation Syndrome and Histamine Intolerance

 - Germs

-Low oxygen levels you experience on a flight can also be a trigger.
+Low oxygen levels on a flight can also be a trigger.

-And there are even more you might be able to think of.
+And you might be able to think of more.

 There are several steps you can take to support your health when traveling.

-Let’s look closer at those triggers listed, starting with stress.
-That can be a trigger well before you even step foot in the airport or put your luggage in the car.
+Let’s look closer how to handle common travel triggers, starting with stress.
+That can contribute well before you even step foot in the airport or put your luggage in the car.

 Preparing for a trip can be stressful…even if you are looking forward to it.
 And stress is a big trigger for mast cells.